 3.3 Located in Chigwell Village to the west of the of the junction between High Road and Roding Way, this is an attractive well maintained site which is dominated by attractive trees and other vegetation, particularly to the north.
 The church itself lies to the south east corner of the site directly overlooking the road junction and is accessible by four separate pathways which all converge at its main entrance.
 Through these hard surfaced pathways, site users can also easily access the village hall and local war memorial which both sit to the south west of the site.
 From the church's main entrance way a further gravel surfaced track offers access up to the most northerly parts of the churchyard.
 The site appears to be very clean and tidy and is well signed at its main entrances.
-Although not all of the site which is peaceful and enclosing despite its presence near a main road.
+Although not all of the sites entrances are gated, this detracts little from the overall impression of the site which is peaceful and enclosing despite its presence near a main road.